Rupee opens higher at 71.23 per dollar

-On Monday the rupee ended 10 paise higher at 71.29 against the US dollar amid easing crude oil prices and weakening of the American currency in the overseas market.
+On Tuesday, the rupee ended flat at 71.28 against the US dollar ahead of release of the key domestic macro-economic data.

-The Indian rupee opened higher at 71.23 per dollar on Tuesday against previous close of 71.29.
+The Indian rupee opened higher at 71.23 per dollar on Wednesday versus previous close 71.28.

-On Monday the rupee ended 10 paise higher at 71.29 against the US dollar amid easing crude oil prices and weakening of the American currency in the overseas market.
+On Tuesday, the rupee ended flat at 71.28 against the US dollar ahead of release of the key domestic macro-economic data.

-Gold prices held steady on Tuesday after climbing to a one-week peak in the previous session, as concerns about the coronavirus epidemic that has claimed more than 1,000 lives in China offset an uptick in equities.

-The US dollar and Japanese yen were in demand, along with the bonds of both countries, as worries about the spread of coronavirus had investors heading for safe harbors.
+Oil prices rose for a second day on Wednesday amid preliminary signs that new coronavirus cases are slowing in China, easing concerns over the demand impact from the disease in the world's second-largest oil consumer.

 - Click here for Delhi Election Result 2020 Live Updates, News, Views and Analysis